Spiced Tilapia on Roti, “Spice Monger”, Organic Spices from the Wayanad district of Kerala

 I received a selection of organic spices from Spice Monger to try out, and used four of these for the Spiced Tilapia on Roti: ground black pepper, ground chili, cardamom, and turmeric which was quick, easy, and delish in flavor.
 All opinions expressed are my own.
 I’ve enough to share and am enthusiastic for you to try them out so if you live nearby and would like to prepare the Spiced Tilapia on Roti, or another dish of your own, using the spices you can email me or shout out in the comments section.

 Remembered stories of explorers, adventurers, journeys seeking trade routes, new lands, old lands, a spice trade in places foreign and exotic, to today, the continued farming and distribution of premium goods, the treasures of spice.
-From the Wayanad District of Kerala, India, with a determined return to the organic farming methods of past, perhaps, just perhaps, their organic journey will someday provide more adventurous stories in a chapter with enough intrigue for a grade school student to value reading even more, and learning with appreciation the exciting promise of their efforts.
+The “Spice Monger” From the Wayanad District of Kerala, India, with support towards a determined return to the organic farming methods of the past, perhaps, just perhaps, their organic journey will someday provide more adventurous stories in a chapter with enough intrigue for a grade school student to value reading even more, and learning with appreciation the exciting promise of their efforts.